 The same principle could be applied to other compositions.
 There’s no reason why you couldn’t have a sharp central subject and purposefully apply a receding blur to create a depth of field effect.

-Another way of creating a blurred effect on your image is to use the ‘Gaussian Blur’ tool in Photoshop (and most photo editors).
+Another good way of creating a blurred effect on your image is to use the ‘Gaussian Blur’ tool in Photoshop (and most photo editors).
 Move the slider to the right and your photo will dissolve in front of your eyes.
 Save the image and copy the bits you need.

 Cut and Paste a Montage to Compose Your Art